If you’re craving chocolate during pregnancy you are certainly not alone.

 The answer is not black and white, because to fully understand the risks there are a few additional considerations, including:

-- The type of chocolate, percentage of cocoa or cacao, and therefore the amount of sugar.
+- Type, percentage of cocoa or cacao, and therefore the amount of sugar.

 As with all food you eat during pregnancy, you should also ensure ingredients such as milk, cream and butter are all pasteurized.